-Number of Shares held directly and indirectly: 789,474 Number of Options held directly and indirectly: 6,000,000
+Number of Shares held directly and indirectly: 789,474

-Paul Buttigleg
+Paul Buttigieg

 Non-Executive Director - Appointed 16 August 2013

 Mr Buttigieg assisted Aphrodite raise its pre-IPO funding in 2009, and assisted in its subsequent capital raisings.
 He has extensive business and marketing experience being a past director of the Master Grocers Association of Victoria setting up national product sales and distribution through Australia's major employer associations.
 He is experienced in developing and maintaining shareholder/stakeholder/business relationships.